 Up until 2016, American charged just 67,500 miles for first class between the United States and Asia in Cathay Pacific first class.

 But what I’m really looking back longingly on is when Cathay Pacific used to make two first class award seats available in advance.
 Now that was awesome.
-Unfortunately for the past several years Cathy Pacific generally only releases one first class award seat in advance, making it more challenging to book this as a couple.
+Unfortunately for the past several years Cathay Pacific generally only releases one first class award seat in advance, making it more challenging to book this as a couple.
+For that matter, availability is even quite limited for a single traveler.

 Bottom line